-Reporting Individual encompasses the terms complainant, and any other term used to reference an individual who brings forth a report of a violation.
+Reporting Individual encompasses the terms victim, survivor, complainant, complainant, and witness with victim status, and any other term used to reference an individual who brings forth a report of a violation.

 Respondent is defined as a person accused of violation(s) of ESF's Code of Student Conduct who has entered ESF's student conduct process.